If you or anyone you know needs help

 The inquiry will cover all forms of violence against, and abuse, neglect and exploitation of, people with disability, in all settings and contexts.

 For the latest Royal Commission news, see the News page.

 People with disability, like everyone else in our community, have the right to live free of violence, abuse, neglect and exploitation.
 NDS supports human rights and zero tolerance approaches to violence, abuse, neglect and exploitation in all disability service organisations.
 All Australians should have confidence in the quality and safety of supports provided to people with disability.

 NDS will not defend the indefensible.
 Any behaviours or practices that represent the abuse, neglect or exploitation of people with disability are unacceptable.

 We will listen, in an effort to understand what has gone wrong and what needs to be done to address these failings.
 We will actively contribute to discussions on how to ensure disability supports are of the highest quality possible.
 In this spirit, NDS will engage with the sector and Royal Commission to propose solutions and innovations to assist providers to deliver high-quality, equitable and sustainable supports into the future – a future that offers choice, control and independence for people with disability.

 If you are currently experiencing any form of violence or abuse, or are concerned for your safety, call 000 or contact Police.

-If you are an employee of a service provider and are distressed by any aspects of the Royal Commission please seek advice and assistance through your employer’s Employee Assistance Program or call LifeLine.
-(13 11 14)
+If you are an employee of a service provider and are distressed by any aspects of the Royal Commission, please seek advice and assistance through your employer’s Employee Assistance Program or call LifeLine on 13 11 14.

 This information is provided as general information to members only.
 It does not take the place of formal legal advice and any member with concerns about any issue arising out of or related to the Royal Commission is encouraged to seek their own independent legal advice.